Watch the video above to learn more about managed care abuse. If you have a potential claim, please email us.

 - John Doe v.
 Sunz Insurance Company and CorVel Corporation: John Doe suffered a workplace injury, which caused numbness in his legs and down one arm.
 The orthopedic surgeon authorized by the workers’ compensation carrier and its third-party administrator determined Plaintiff suffered a serious cervical injury in the workplace accident and requested authorization to perform emergency surgery.
 Despite having no medical information or opinion contrary to that given by the doctor they authorized, Defendants denied the request for surgery, finding it was not related to the workplace accident.
 When Plaintiff sought an emergency hearing before the Judge of Compensation Claims, Defendants retaliated by completely terminating Plaintiff’s workers’ compensation benefits, including indemnity benefits, despite knowing this would make Plaintiff destitute.
 Plaintiff’s condition deteriorated to the point that his doctor performed the surgery on an emergency basis without knowing whether he would ever receive compensation for his efforts.
 Nevertheless, Plaintiff suffered permanent injuries as a result of the delay in receiving the surgery.
 On behalf of the Plaintiff, we brought a civil action for intentional infliction of emotional distress and intentional breach of fiduciary duty, which was removed to arbitration due to an arbitration clause in the contract between the workers’ compensation insurer and third-party administrator.
 We successfully settled the lawsuit prior to arbitration.

-Fill out our contact us form, if you believe you have a legal claim.
+Fill out our free case evaluation form, if you believe you have a legal claim.